GAUSSI Faculty in the News, Professor Dan Sloan investigates plant genomes with two new grants!

 2017-2018 GAUSSI fellowships awarded!
 Caleb Begly, Charlotte Cialek, Shaun Cross, Bridget Eklund, Jessie Filer, Mike Mangalea, Alex Mauro, & Daniel Jonas.

-Each year GAUSSI selected up to eight NSF- supported GAUSSI (Generating, Analyzing, and Understanding Sensory and Sequencing Information) one-year fellowships that begin in the summer semester prior to the academic year.
-GAUSSI fellowships provide a stipend of $32,000 and tuition for full-time graduate students at CSU who have an interest in developing their skills in analyzing large biological datasets.
+Each year GAUSSI selects up to eight NSF- supported GAUSSI (Generating, Analyzing, and Understanding Sensory and Sequencing Information) one-year fellowships that begin in the summer semester prior to the academic year.
+GAUSSI fellowships provide a stipend of $32,000 and tuition (fees are the responsibility of the student) for full-time graduate students at CSU who have an interest in developing their skills in analyzing large biological datasets.
+GAUSSI is seeking trainees who have a strong interest in collaborating with other CSU students and faculty to implement interdisciplinary work into their research plans.

 GAUSSI Fellowship Highlights: